-Therefore, the grant agreement requires the submission to the Commission of a plan for the use and dissemination of foreground (Article II.4.2.b of GA), which must contain information about the expected use of the project results sufficiently detailed to permit the Commission to carry out any related audit (Articles II.29.2 and II.23 of GA).
+The grant agreement requires the submission to the Commission of a report on the plan for the use and dissemination of foreground at the end of the project (Article II.4.2.b of ECGA), which http://eur-lex.europa.eu/LexUriServ/site/en/oj/2006/l 412/l 41220061230en00010041.pdf must contain information about the activities undertaken and the expected use of the project results, sufficiently detailed to permit the Commission to examine the latter and carry out any related audit (Articles II.29.2 and II.23 of ECGA).
 Any technical audit which may be initiated at any time and up to five years after the project can assess also the participants' plan for the use and dissemination of foreground.